 Whether you’re cold calling homeowners or a prospect calls you after receiving your mailer or text, how you communicate with them is critical.
 You can’t come off pushy and too eager to get the deal done.

 Remember, it’s about how you’re going to help them out of a particularly tough situation.
 In the case of distressed properties, it's a matter of taking the property off their hands so that they can be free of the financial burden.
+Often, a distressed property is an off-market property because the owner is resistant to sell until the bitter end.

 With that said, you're also going to want to write out a cold calling script to use with these leads.
 Take some time to write out what you’ll say, to practice it, and to get comfortable before you start sending out mailings.
 When a prospect calls you, whether it's your first call or 100th, you want to come off as a professional that's helped countless other people in sticky situations.